How can supplements boost fitness?

-Fatty acids such as omega 3, which improve blood flow, are very important to include in your diet because your body can’t physically produce them.
-Find these essential acids in supplements or foods such as salmon, walnuts, soy beans and canola oil.
+Fatty acids such as omega 3, which improve blood flow, are very important to include in your diet because your body can’t produce them.
+Find these essential acids in supplements or foods such as salmon, walnuts and soy beans.

 A good combination

-Using a combination of these supplements alongside a carefully planned nutrition and training plan will really help towards your muscle building, fat loss goals.
-Whilst it is a challenge, for those who really care about their health and are dedicated to making their body the best it can be, it is achievable.
+Using a combination of these supplements alongside a carefully planned nutrition and training plan will really help towards your muscle-building, fat-loss goals.
+While it is a challenge, for those who really care about their health and are dedicated to making their body the best it can be, it is achievable.